-Now that you have disovered where all the world record cuttys live, you’re going to need to know how to catch them.
+Now that you know where the world record cutthroats reside, you’re probably curious about how to catch them.

-Another interesting tactic for Pyramid Lake trout is fishing from a step ladder.
-The step ladder allows you to wade in to much deeper parts of the lake and take you out of the cold water.
+A unique Pyramid Lake fishing tactic involves a step ladder.
+This tool enables you to wade into much deeper parts of the lake and keeps you out of the chilly water.

 What Flies Work Well On Pyramid Lake?

-There are three types of flies you need on this lake and this includes streamers, beatles, amd midges.
-The double digit trout in this lake feed on everything from small fish to leaches and insects.
+You’ll need three types of flies for this lake: streamers, beetles, and midges.
+The double-digit trout in this lake feast on everything from small fish to leeches and insects.

 What Gear Will I Need On Pyramid Lake?

-It’s best to fish with a 7 weight fly rod as the fish are big!
-You should also carry a floating line for fishing the midges as well as a sinktip fly line for the big streamers so you can get the flies down deep to the big double digit fish waiting.
+A 7 weight fly rod is your best bet, as the fish here are big!
+Carry a floating line for fishing midges and a sinktip fly line for the big streamers.
+This will help get your flies down to the depths where the big fish are waiting.